Baka-Chi/toradora/Volume01/chapter01.md

 "Argh...Why are birds so dumb?
 As expected when you have a brain that only weighs a gram," Ryūji sighed, wrapping up the soiled newspaper.
 He threw the newspaper into a plastic bag.
 As he was about to put the bag together with the other trash in the kitchen, he heard: "Where...are...you...going..."

-The childish woman lying behind the fusuma seemed to have woken up as well.
+The childish woman lying behind the room dividers seemed to have woken up as well.

 "Ryū-chan, is that your uniform you're wearing?
 Why?" she asked wearily.